spdustin/nws-api-client-python/README.md

 ### Per-Client Security Schemes

+The National Weather Service does *not* require obtaining an API key to use their API.
+However, they would like to know who is # using their API.
+Please include a user agent with all # API requests where value = your company name and email # (a contactable email address).
+This is the same as the # HTTP header 'User-Agent'.
+They'd also like to be able # to contact you if there's an issue with your API usage.

 This SDK supports the following security scheme globally:

 | Name         | Type   | Scheme  | Environment Variable   |